azeemahmedkhan/English-language-parser/README.md

 This program will parse the senctences and cassifies whether the sentence is correct or not.

-To check just enter the sentence in a file and give the path of input and output file in the program and execute.
+To check just enter the sentence in a file and give the path of input and output file in main.py and execute.